| Safe Haskell | None |

 enqueueis best-effort.
 It runs on the request hot path (enqueue, then serve immediately), so a failure must be logged/metered and __never fail the client response__ -- the artifact is already served, and a later pull re-enqueues.- Retry is "don't

-This module provides the handle and its payload types, plus two STM-backed in-memory implementations:
+This module provides the handle, its payload types, and the building blocks a

 It also provides newEnqueueBuffer, a bounded producer-side hand-off buffer

-wrapped in front of either backend so the serve path's enqueue completes in
+wrapped in front of any backend so the serve path's enqueue completes in

 microseconds while a composition-root drain loop delivers to the (possibly slow)